Sz-Daniel/Tarkony/README.md

 - Caches the response data using query.name as the cache key
 - Retains data across navigation events
-- Refreshes data on a daily basis via the staleTime setting
+- Refreshes data on a weekly basis via the staleTime setting

 Rather than returning the fetched data directly, the hook writes it into the React Query cache.
 The data can later be accessed using queryClient.getQueryData(...), even across multiple components.
+For improved clarity and cleaner parameter handling, singleton-style versions of the hooks were introduced.
+These are easier to call and reason about, without side effects or unnecessary parameter pollution.

 Fetching roadmap: